Leaves of Absence

 If you're off work but your employer continues to send contributions to SFPP on your behalf, there's no gap in your pensionable service.
 If you'd like to contribute while on leave, contact your employer for the details of their policy.

-For the first year of leave that you buy, your employer pays their share of contributions with interest, and you pay the employee share.
+For the first year of leave that you buy in SFPP, your employer pays their share of contributions with interest, and you pay the employee share.
 Only the first year of leave is cost-shared this way.
-You will pay the full amount for subsequent years of leave.
+You will pay the full amount for subsequent years of leave in SFPP.

 If you purchase any subsequent leaves, that service will be used in your pension calculation.
 However, if you leave the Plan before you are eligible to begin your pension, this additional service will not be used to calculate your commuted value (CV) payout.
 Instead, the amount you paid will be refunded with interest.